FelipeAlmadaa/DESAFIOS-DA-BACK-END/README.md

-HTML adicionado para executar prompt e console.log
+Necessário a biblioteca readline-sync para executar input no terminal